-- Firstly, to offer waiver college fees of financially disadvantaged students. - Secondly, to endorse governmental / nongovernmental endowments / scholarships to meritorious students. - Thirdly to extend Freeships to worthy and meritorious international and north-east Indian students. - 1) The college is providing fee concession/ fee waiver for needy students of all courses.
+1) The college is providing fee concession/ fee waiver for needy students of all courses.
 Accordingly, the college has made provision to reach out to those students who need financial/material support for their education.
-A standard procedure is followed for the same. - The students who are intending to avail this facility have to submit their application in a prescribed format to the head of the department.
-The applications can be collected from the college Library. - The head of the department based on the applicant's academic performance and the economic background scrutinize the application and the same is discussed in the department council. - The recommendation of the department council is forwarded to the Principal by the Head of the department. - The principal presents the same in the Management Advisory Committee meeting and the final approval/rejection of the same happens. - Usual submission of the application happens in February / March before the academic year begins in the case of already enrolled students and Sept/ Oct for First year students. - 2) The college also provides Merit Scholarships for the academically excellent students from all batches and courses.
+A standard procedure is followed for the same.

+- The students who are intending to avail this facility have to submit their application to the head of the department. - The head of the department based on the applicant's academic performance and the economic background scrutinize the application and the same is discussed in the department council. - The recommendation of the department council is forwarded to the Principal by the Head of the department. - The principal presents the same in the Management Advisory Committee meeting and the final approval/rejection of the same happens. - Usual submission of the application happens in February / March before the academic year begins in the case of already enrolled students and Sept/ Oct for the first year students.

+2) The college also provides Merit Scholarships for the academically excellent students from all batches and courses.
 Students who meet certain criteria of academic merit are awarded scholarships.
 The college management embarks on finding resources to run scholarships in the strong belief to remove financial barriers of our deserving students.
-The college has strategically worked on receiving scholarship funds from our illustrious OSA members, retired faculty, relatives of our expired faculty and benefactors.
+The college has strategically worked on receiving scholarship funds from our illustrious alumni, retired faculty, relatives of our expired faculty and benefactors.
 A single or repeated donation towards scholarships is proposed to run an agreed number of awards over an agreed period of time.
 The college also proactively work to procure the CSR funds of corporate companies, public/ private sector banks and private firms to further expand the scholarship funds for our students.